grace-cc-wu/LandUsePathwaysTo100/README.md

 5. [**spatialDisagg_funct_coLoc.py**](/spatialDisagg_funct_coLoc.py) (requires arcpy): Takes results of steps 2 and 3 to create Selected Project Areas for each RESOLVE portfolio/scenario (this was used to create Figure 4 in the paper).
 It assumes one could collocate solar and wind power plants within California.

-6. [**zonalStats_envImpact.ipynb**](/zonalStats_envImpact.ipynb): As part of the Strategic Environmental Assessment, this script calculates the average housing density, area of rangeslands impacted, area of each land cover type impacted for each scenario.
+6. [**zonalStats_envImpact.ipynb**](/zonalStats_envImpact.ipynb): As part of the Strategic Environmental Assessment, this script calculates the impacts on metrics that are in raster data format (requiring zonal stats).
+E.g., average housing density, area of rangeslands impacted, area of each land cover type impacted for each scenario.

 7. [**envImpactAssess_calcArea_envCat.py**](envImpactAssess_calcArea_envCat.py) (requires arcpy): This script calculates the area impacted for each environmental metric for each scenario.